 It struck me recently just how lucky we are to live in the Southern Highlands – it is just so dog friendly!

-As well as the wonderful cafes that happily welcome our hounds (I’m looking at you, Grand Bistro, Raw & Wild, Harry’s on Green Lane), there are some truly beautiful off-leash dog parks for both humans and their furry best friends to enjoy.
+As well as the wonderful cafes that happily welcome our hounds (I’m looking at you, Raw & Wild and Harry’s on Green Lane), there are some truly beautiful off-leash dog parks for both humans and their furry best friends to enjoy.

-Firstly, in Mittagong, there’s an off-leash dog park located on Edward Street, not far from the stunning Alexandra Reserve.
-Best for smaller to medium sized dogs with calmer natures, this smallish, well fenced area is a great meeting place for those dogs and their owners who are less inclined to work up a sweat on their walk.
-It’s very pretty, but on the smaller side, so neither you or your dog will get much of a run.
-It’s more for socialising and sniffing!
+Firstly, in Mittagong, there’s an off-leash dog park located on Edward Street.
+It’s not far from the stunning Alexandra Reserve.
+Best for smaller to medium sized dogs with calmer natures, this well fenced area is a great meeting place for dogs and owners who are less inclined to work up a sweat while walking.
+It’s very pretty, but on the smaller side, so it’s more for socialising and sniffing!

 There are also some great on-leash designated walks too.
-One of my favourites is the beautiful Cherry Tree Walk in Bowral, which is about to come alive with beautiful Spring blossoms.
+One of my favourites is the beautiful Cherry Tree Walk in Bowral, which comes alive with beautiful blossoms in spring.
 There are a couple of dedicated dog poop bins on this walk, but no bags provided, so be sure to bring your own.

 It begins near Bowral Swimming Pool and takes you right through to East Bowral and to Mansfield Reserve, if you have a spare couple of hours to walk there and back.
 At almost any opportunity on the first third of the walk, you can quickly duck off and head into Bowral and grab a coffee or a snack.